ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

   Without `media_alt_text` it will not allow you to post.

 - `tweet_shot()` has been deprecated as it no longer works correctly.
-  There might be possible to bring it back, but I don't understand the code provided and can't maintain it (see the long discussion about it [on the issue](https://github.com/ropensci/rtweet/issues/458)).
+  It might be possible to bring it back, but the code is complex and I do not understand enough to maintain it.
+  If you're interested in seeing this feature return, checkout the discussion about this [issue](https://github.com/ropensci/rtweet/issues/458) and let me know if you have any suggestions.

 - rtweet also used to provide functions for data on `emojis`, `langs` and `stopwordslangs`.
  These are useful resources for text mining in general - not only in tweets - however they need to be updated to be helpful and would be better placed in other packages, for instance emojis is now on the [bdpar package](https://cran.r-project.org/package=bdpar).
 Therefore they are no longer available in rtweet.

 - The functions like `suggested_*()` have been removed as they have been broken since 2019.